oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Connect is an install-on-demand Web browser plug-in that facilitates high-speed uploads and downloads with an Aspera transfer server.

-**URL**
+**More Information**

 http://downloads.asperasoft.com/connect2/